truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 There are three main costs to deduplication, because the deduplication process is very demanding - it requires much RAM, (probably) very fast SSDs in the pool, can in some cases take almost all of the CPU resources, and it can slow down the system's raw speed.
 In effect DDT can save much storage size and pool expense, but at the cost of server RAM/CPU/SSD cost and loss of "top end" I/O speeds.

 * Deduplication requires almost immediate access to the DDT.
 In a deduplicated pool, every block potentially needs DDT access.
-The number of small IOs can be colossal - copying a 300 GB file could require tens, perhaps hundreds of millions of 4K I/O to the DDT.
+The number of small I/Os can be colossal - copying a 300 GB file could require tens, perhaps hundreds of millions of 4K I/O to the DDT.
 This is extremely punishing and slow.
-Therefore RAM should be large enough to store the entire DDT _as well as any oither metadata_ and the pool should almost always be configured using "special vdevs" for metadata comprising fast high quality SSDs, again for high speed access.
+Therefore RAM should be large enough to store the entire DDT _as well as any other metadata_ and the pool should almost always be configured using "special vdevs" for metadata comprising fast high quality SSDs, again for high speed access.
 Speeds of 50,000 to 300,000 4K I/O per second (IOPS) are _typical and reported on the forum_ for SSDs handling DDT.
 Be warned!
 If your RAM is insufficient, the pool will run extremely slowly.
 If your SSDs are unreliable or slow under mixed sustained loads, your pool will slow down as well or may lose data.

 * Deduplication is extremely CPU intensive.
-Hahsing is a complex operation and deduplication uses it on every read and write.
+Hashing is a complex operation and deduplication uses it on every read and write.
 It is possible for some operations to use the entirety of an 8 - 32 core CPU in the effort to meet the demand for computational power for deduplication, during operations such as scrubbing, replication and other intense activities.

 * Deduplication adds extra lookups and hashing calculations into the ZFS data pathway, and therefore slows ZFS down significantly.
 A deduplicated pool will not reach the same extreme speeds as a non-deduplicated pool can achieve.

 If data is not sufficiently duplicated, deduplication will waste resources and slow the server down and give little or no benefit.
-If data is considerably duplicated, then consider the costs, demands and impact of enabvling deduplication and make appropriate hardware choices.
+If data is considerably duplicated, then consider the costs, demands and impact of enabling deduplication and make appropriate hardware choices.

 # Hardware choices

+## Disks

 The deduplication table contains small entries of around 300 to 900 bytes.
 It is primarily accessed using 4K reads, which places extreme demand on the disks containing the DDT.
 Very high quality mirrored SSDs configured as a "special vdev" are recommended.
-As of 2020, these include Optane 900p, 905p and P48xx devices, and at a cheaper level, very reputable high quality consumer SSDs such as Samsung EVO and PRO.
+As of 2020, these include Optane 900p, 905p and P48xx devices, and at a cheaper level, well reputed high quality consumer SSDs such as Samsung EVO and PRO.

 A deduplication-enabled server may have considerable mixed I/O and very long sustained access with deduplication, so do not just consider headline manufacturer figures, and consider SSDs that do not rely on a limited amount of fast cache to bolster a weak steady state performance.
 Most SSDs' performance (latency) will plummet if the onboard cache is fully in use and further writes occur, so check their steady state performance for 4K random mixed read/write.
-This is perhaps the hardest test for any SSD, and even datacenter SSDs often deliver poor results.
+This is perhaps the hardest test for any SSD.
+Even datacenter SSDs often deliver poor results.
 Good reviews will test and report it.

+## RAM

 Deduplication requires considerable RAM.
 The amount of RAM depends on the size of the DDT.
 Figures of up to 5 GB of RAM per TB of data are discussed online, but these are often over estimates.
 A realistic value depends completely on your own data.
 The more highly duplicated your data is, the fewer the entries and the smaller the DDT.
 Pools suitable for deduplication, with deduplication ratios of 3x or more (i.e., the data can be reduced to a third or les in size), may only need 1 - 13 GB of RAM per TB of data.
 The actual DDT size can be estimated by deduplicating a limited amount of data in a temporary "test" pool, or by using commands shown below.